oxheadalpha/teztnets/hangzhounet-about.markdown

 #### Alternative: Build the software

-- ⚠️  If you already have an existing Tezos installation, do not forget to backup and delete your `~/.tezos-node` and `~/.tezos-client`.
-- ⚠️  If this is your first time installing Tezos, you may need to [install a few dependencies](https://tezos.gitlab.io/introduction/howtoget.html#setting-up-the-development-environment-from-scratch).
+⚠️  If this is your first time installing Tezos, you may need to [install a few dependencies](https://tezos.gitlab.io/introduction/howtoget.html#setting-up-the-development-environment-from-scratch).

 ```
 git clone git@gitlab.com:tezos/tezos.git -b v11.0